Archimedes Palimpsest: The Method of Mechanical Theorems

 Once he shows that each slice of one figure balances each slice of the other figure, he concludes that the two figures balance each other.
 But the center of mass of one figure is known, and the total mass can be placed at this center and it still balances.
 The second figure has an unknown mass, but the position of its center of mass might be restricted to lie at a certain distance from the fulcrum by a geometrical argument, by symmetry.
 The condition that the two figures balance now allows him to calculate the total mass of the other figure.
 He considered this method as a useful heuristic but always made sure to prove the results he found using exhaustion, since the method did not provide upper and lower bounds.

 Using this method, Archimedes was able to solve several problems now treated by integral calculus, which was given its modern form in the seventeenth century by Isaac Newton and Gottfried Leibniz.
 Among those problems were that of calculating the center of gravity of a solid hemisphere, the center of gravity of a frustum of a circular paraboloid, and the area of a region bounded by a parabola and one of its secant lines.
 (For explicit details, see Archimedes' use of infinitesimals.)

-When rigorously proving theorems, Archimedes often used what are now called Riemann sums.
+When rigorously proving theorems involving volume, Archimedes used a form of Cavalieri's principle, that two volume with equal-area cross-sections are equal; the same principle forms the basis of Riemann sums.
 In On the Sphere and Cylinder, he gives upper and lower bounds for the surface area of a sphere by cutting the sphere into sections of equal width.
 He then bounds the area of each section by the area of an inscribed and circumscribed cone, which he proves have a larger and smaller area correspondingly.
-He adds the areas of the cones, which is a type of Riemann sum for the area of the sphere considered as a surface of revolution.

 But there are two essential differences between Archimedes' method and 19th-century methods: